Abystrit/SBB--DM-ML-project/README.md

 ![Alt text](https://www.dropbox.com/scl/fi/418cuwze2inl2po99dg0y/CV.docx?dl=0&rlkey=uvd71s7t4ruw0kueg6c4wwr9l)

-Based on the results seen before, it appears that the logistic regression model is a simple and efficient model that is well-suited for binary classification tasks, such as predicting the difficulty of a French written text.
+Based on the results seen before, it appears that the logistic regression model is a simple and efficient model that is well-suited for classification tasks, such as predicting the difficulty of a French written text.

 The KNN (k-nearest neighbors) model performed relatively poorly, with a precision of 0.32.
 This may be because KNN is a more complex model that requires a larger amount of data to train and may not perform as well on smaller datasets.
 Additionally, KNN can be sensitive to the choice of hyperparameters, such as the value of k, which may have affected its performance.